GovAlta/adsp-monorepo/docs/tutorials/pdf/building-a-template.md

 }
 ```

-Also, in this case, we set the width to the full viewport width to ensure the coloured background covers everything.
+Also, in this case, we set the width to the full width of the a4 letter size, to ensure the coloured background covers everything.

 #### Displaying Page Numbers